Sal's Site

 This is an entertaining and informative night-on-the-beat narrative, and it demonstrates why literary journalism pieces should be more prominent in newspapers today.
 I love the wide-angle view it gives of a woman in law enforcement.
 Cops get such a bad rap these days, but most of them are good, noble people who try their best to protect their communities.

-I encourage readers to check out this issue of buzz, and specifically Dan Kurash’s story starting on page three, here.
+I encourage readers to check out this issue of buzz, and specifically Dan Kurash’s story starting on page 3.

-And be sure to view the rest of the top five party albums.
+And be sure to view the top five party albums on page 12.
+The mighty Def Leppard is in there.

 Photo by Pixabay